securefederatedai/openfl/docs/source/workflow/running_the_federation.agg_based.rst

 		.. code-block:: console

-			$ fx aggregator start
+			fx aggregator start

 	- On the each of the collaborator nodes.

 		.. code-block:: console

-			$ fx collaborator start
+			fx collaborator start

-Continue to the following sections for detailed instructions on setting up this workflow.
+There are two ways to run this workflow:

+- :ref:`Docker approach <running_the_federation.docker>`
+- :ref:`Manual approach <running_the_federation.baremetal>`

 .. toctree::
    :maxdepth: 2
+   :hidden:

+   running_the_federation.docker
    running_the_federation.baremetal
    running_the_federation.certificates
    running_the_federation.start_nodes.rst